Applying Scientific and

 In many cases, City of New York Codes or State of New York Building or other codes are applicable.
 By including code references in the reports, it becomes obvious how the code violation contributed to the injury, and how following the applicable codes would have helped prevent the accident and injury.

-When performing slip, trip, and fall investigations Heimer Engineering's Licensed Engineers analyze the site and determines the cause of the slip, trip, and fall accident and resulting injury.
+When performing slip, trip, and fall investigations Harold Krongelb P.E. analyzes the site and determines the cause of the slip, trip, and fall accident and resulting injury.
 If appropriate, photographs and measurements are taken to document the conditions at the site.
 It is then determined which codes and standards are applicable, and how conditions at the site violated the codes or standards.

 After the research, a report is prepared describing the conditions at the site, the cause of the slip, trip, and fall accident, and the code and reference standard violated.
 The reports are clearly written and help all parties understand the cause of the accident and injury.

-Unfortunately, there are many experts who look to find any defect and never determine if it is the proximate cause of the accident.
-Heimer Engineering only includes relevant facts in the reports.
-Engineering reports that include irrelevant code violations may look good, but these reports can be defeated in summary judgment because the cited defects are irrelevant to the incident.
+There are many experts who look to find any defect or hazard and never determine if it is the proximate cause of the accident.
+We only include relevant defects, hazards, and codes in the reports.
+Engineering reports that include irrelevant information may look good, but these reports can be defeated in summary judgment.

 Who decides if a defect is de minimis?
 Is it decided by the Attorneys, the law, or the Engineer?
 Engineers need to take into account whether a defect is de minimis in determining the proximate cause of an accident and subsequent injury.
 It a Professional Engineer determines that a defect is the proximate cause of an injury, then it is axiomatic that the defect is not de minimis.